 In addition to printables and spreadsheets, there are also some apps that include budgeting functionality.
-There are many different budgeting apps, so I won’t mention them all.
+There are many different budgeting apps, so I won’t mention them all (but you can see this list of the best budgeting apps).
 Instead, I’ll highlight two of the top options.

 Mint is probably the most popular free budgeting app.
 It’s been around longer than most of its competitors, and Mint can be used on a desktop or mobile device (apps for both iOS and Android).

 With Mint you can create a personalized budget, track expenses, and get alerts (for things like fees that have been charged, upcoming due dates, and going over budget).

 The budgeting features are where Mint really shines, in my opinion.
 However, the bill tracking options are great for keeping your finances organized.

 If you’re looking for a free budgeting app, Mint is an excellent choice.
 (Dave Ramsey’s EveryDollar is another option).

 11. Personal Capital